yedlapally/system-test/README.md

 # system-test
 Sureify - Front end system test

-# Instructions
+# General Instructions

 1. The following section contains a detailed text on what you need to do as part of this system test.

-2. Read each section carefully, even if it takes 10 minutes to read.
+2. Read each section carefully, do not skip any section.
+As part of details, we have given the acceptance criteria as well.

 3. If at any point, you feel like the requirement is not clear, call one of us and let us know your concern.
 Try not to speculate, each of us think differently.

-4. Create a repository in your Github account and add the link against your name in this sheet.

-5.
+4. Ideally we will receive notifications when you raise a PR and assign us as code reviewers, but if you feel we haven't acknowledged it, call one of us us and let us know.

+# Code submission
+1. Fork this repository [see the fork icon on the top right corner of this page].
+2. Add regular commits and regular pushes to your forked repository.
+3. Once you are done, raise a pull request and assign following people as code reviewers.
+- jayendrasharan
+- wasib-sureify
+- guttinasaibabu
+- vijjuworld

 # A Todo App